-Homemade Chocolate Covered Strawberries are so incredibly easy to make and one of my favorite Valentine’s Day treats.
-With just a few helpful hints, anyone can make these easy candies.
+Homemade Chocolate Covered Strawberries are incredibly easy to make and one of my favorite Valentine’s Day and Mother’s Day treats.
+With just a few helpful hints, anyone can make these easy candies and customize them with sprinkles and nuts.

-My family and friends love these special treats, so save yourself the premium charge and make these beauties right in your own kitchen.
+My family and friends love the taste of these special treats, so save yourself the premium charge and make these beauties right in your own kitchen.
+One bite, and you will be hooked.
 These delights, Chocolate Covered Cherries, Peanut Clusters, and Buckeye Balls are just a few of our favorite candy recipes.

 How to make Chocolate Covered Strawberries

 Start by washing and drying the strawberries very thoroughly.
 Then chop any nuts or graham crackers very finely.
 Have everything prepped and ready to go, so you are not chasing things down after the chocolate is melted.
-I like to melt the chocolate in a mini crockpot, but the white chocolate I melt in the microwave at reduced power.
+I like to melt the chocolate in a mini crockpot, but you could melt the chocolate in a double boiler, or in the microwave.
+I melt the white chocolate in the microwave at reduced power.
 Stir in a little coconut oil to thin the chocolate for easier dipping.

-Next, dip your strawberries into the chocolate.
-Then gently place on parchment-covered baking sheets.
+Next, dip your strawberries into the chocolate and lift slowly, letting the excess chocolate drip off.
+Then gently place them on parchment-covered baking sheets.
 If desired, use a small spoon to sprinkle some of the strawberries with chopped nuts, graham cracker crumbs, sprinkles, or crushed cookies.
 Refrigerate the strawberries to expedite the setting of the chocolate.
-Now add a couple of tablespoons of melted chocolate to the corner of a sandwich bag, and using a pair of scissors, cut a tiny corner off the sandwich bag.
-Then using very little pressure, drizzle over the set strawberries.
+Now add a couple of tablespoons of melted chocolate to the corner of a sandwich bag, and using a pair of scissors cut a tiny corner off the sandwich bag.
+Then, using very little pressure, drizzle over the set strawberries.

 - Choose large ripe strawberries free of blemishes that are of uniform size.